Sebastian-Estrada/job-tracker-backend/README.md

 4. **Set up the PostgreSQL database:**
     - Create a new PostgreSQL database and user.
+    - Create a `.env` file and add the necessary environment variables.
-    - Update the `DATABASES` setting in `settings.py` with your database credentials.
+    - Update the `DATABASES` setting in `.env` with your database credentials.

 5. **Run database migrations:**
     ```bash